 We offer full management, design, print and installation with a maintenance package for peace of mind.

 Our Largest Building wrap was Everton Football Club stadium.
 3700M2

 At 3700M2 of digitally printed mesh wrapped around the external of Everton FC stadium in Liverpool.
 Due to the sheer size and age of the stadium a specialist engineering company had to be called in to install the structure sub-frame.
 This was because the building wrap is a permanent installation.

-The second Largest building wrap was the Harley Street project.
+The second biggest wrap was the Harley Street project.
 Totalling 2035M2

 This was on a total of nine buildings over four separate wraps.
 These trompe l’oeil wraps are our speciality and very effective.
 You can literally walk past and not even notice they are there, job done!

-Loseley House our third largest building wrap totalling 1184M2.
+Loseley House our third biggest building wrap totalling 1184M2.

 With one section totalling 880M2 pretty much the limit in one piece weighing in at 350kg.
 Loseley House our closest project just 1 mile from our office.

 Wigmore Street, London, 1000M2